ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 The web-api calls toward/from the km200 gateway is encrypted.
 For the en-/decryption there are two passords needed:

-* the gateway password on an albel on the gateway in the form: xxxx-xxxx-xxxx-xxxx (case sensitive)
+* the gateway password on an label on the gateway in the form: xxxx-xxxx-xxxx-xxxx (case sensitive)
 * the private password set by using the Buderus **MyDevice** App (do not use myBuderus or similar apps !)

 The fields to be used could be defined by polling the km200-structure (*) or the respective csv-file within the adapter instance parameters.